markusmoenig/Eldiron/docs/docs/configuration/game.md

 - **`start_screen`**
   The **name of the screen** to load on startup.
   If empty, Eldiron will display a black screen.

+- **`click_intents_2d`**
+  - Enables click-targeted intents in `2d` and `2d_grid` input modes.
+  - When enabled, selecting an intent changes mouse interaction, but movement keys still walk as usual.
+  - Click a target to apply the current intent; the selected intent stays active until you switch it.
+  - Intent hover / clicked cursors also apply in 2D while this mode is active.
+  - Default: `false`.

+- **`auto_walk_2d`**
+  - Enables terrain click-to-walk for `2d` and `2d_grid` input modes.
+  - Only applies when no intent is active, so walk mode stays separate from click-targeted intents.
+  - Uses the normal runtime `Goto` pathing action.
+  - Default: `false`.

 - **`gear_slots`**
   The **valid gear slots** of items.
 Items can define it's gear slot by setting `slot` in the data tool.